izabela-guimaraes/izabela-guimaraes/README.md

 -🤔 Exploring new technologies and developing software solutions.

--🎓 Studying programming at Code Club.
+-🎓 Studying programming at Code Club | Curso em video

+-✨ Learning how to create filters for instagram

+-🎮 Learning more about game development in crie seus jogos